SixSq/old.sixsq.github.com/_jobs/2018-05-14-clojure-developer.md

 Regular travels in Europe for short meetings should be expected.

-The employment contract includes a standard package - e.g. 5 weeks holiday (plus public holiday), free public transport, private laptop.
+The employment contract includes a standard package - e.g. 5 weeks holiday (plus public holidays), free public transport, private laptop.